Heather Cox Richardson, History Professor and Columnist - Letters from America

 The state Senate passed the bill Wednesday, after it was first introduced Tuesday.
 It will now go to the governor for his signature.

-Disney’s Reedy Creek Improvement District was created in 1967 and gives the Walt Disney Company full regulatory control over Disney World […]
+Disney’s Reedy Creek Improvement District was created in 1967 and gives the Walt Disney Company full regulatory control over Disney World as […]